 Students do not need a specific software bundle but the following items are required: a DAW (Digital Performer, Pro Tools, or Logic), Kontakt or Komplete, Reason, an audio interface, and a condenser microphone.

-This minor is open to contemporary writing and production majors, film scoring majors, electronic production and design majors, and songwriting majors only.
-Please follow the regular declaration of minor procedure as outlined in the Registration Guide.
-This minor is housed in the Contemporary Writing and Production Department.
+This specialization is open to contemporary writing and production majors, film scoring majors, electronic production and design majors, and songwriting majors only.
+Please follow the regular declaration of minor/specialization procedure as outlined in the Registration Guide.
+This specialization is housed in the Contemporary Writing and Production Department.

-Upon completion of a writing for television and new media minor, students will:
+Upon completion of a writing for television and new media specialization, students will:

 - analyze media in order to make appropriate stylistic decisions;